wh-alice/mig_visualstudio/vs/ide/how-to--find-topics-in-the-index.md

 ---
-title: "How to: Find Topics in the Index" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Find Topics in the Index | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"